MicrosoftDocs/learn/learn-pr/azure/create-cosmos-db-for-scale/includes/5a-create-database-collection-programmatically.md

         using Microsoft.Azure.Cosmos;
         ```

-    1. Create a `CosmosClient` instance, which is the main "entry point" to using the SQL API in Azure Cosmos DB.
+    1. Create a `CosmosClient` instance, which is the primary entry point to use the SQL API in Azure Cosmos DB.
 To do so, locate the `Program` class and replace it with the following class:

         ```csharp
         public class Program